PHemarajata/wf-assembly-snps-final/README.md

                          Use this when most samples are singletons but you still want phylogenetic analysis
 ```

-**Note:** Phylogenetic analysis requires at least 2 samples per cluster.
-If all samples end up in singleton clusters (each sample in its own cluster), consider adjusting `--mash_threshold` to a higher value or using `--merge_singletons`.
+**Note:** Phylogenetic analysis requires at least 3 samples per cluster.
+If all samples end up in singleton clusters or small clusters (2 samples), consider adjusting `--mash_threshold` to a higher value or using `--merge_singletons`.

 ## Resource Managers